Decision Taking as a Service: Voting, choosing, promising, and guessing

 \subsection{Voting and social choice}

 In order to distinguish voting from decision taking I will make the following assumptions about voting:

 \begin{enumerate} \item Casting a vote (by an individual voter) is an act of voting. \item Each act of voting is an instance of choice. \item The result of casting a vote (by an individual voter) is an individual voting outcome (IVO). \footnote{An IVO is often referred to as a vote but that terminology is confusing as a vote may also refer to an act of voting, which I prefer as its meaning.
 It may even refer to the fact that an agent has the right to vote.
-The common use of the term vote seems to variy between static and dynamic interpretations just as the term test in software engineering does (see \cite{Middelburg2010b}).} \item Individual voters act concurrently, \footnote{This form of concurrency can be adequately formalized with arbitrary interleaving based parallelism, for instance using the process algebras specified in \cite{BaetenBastenReniers2009}.} while together performing a group voting process. \item A group voting process terminates and subsequently the plurality of collected IVO's can be aggregated to a single AVO (aggregate voting outcome) by means of some aggregation method. \footnote{Making an aggregate social choice (and thus producing an AVO) as implemented by means of voting is in most cases not an instance of decision taking as understood in \cite{Bergstra2011d} because the aggregate agent has no intentions which it is aiming for and because it makes no predictions about the consequences of putting the AVO into effect.
+The common use of the term vote seems to vary between static and dynamic interpretations.
+This process product ambiguity is quite common and may often lead to confusion.
+As an example of process product ambiguity I mention the notion test in software engineering (see \cite{Middelburg2010b}).} \item Individual voters act concurrently, \footnote{This form of concurrency can be adequately formalized with arbitrary interleaving based parallelism, for instance using the process algebras specified in \cite{BaetenBastenReniers2009}.} while together performing a group voting process. \item A group voting process terminates and subsequently the plurality of collected IVO's can be aggregated to a single AVO (aggregate voting outcome) by means of some aggregation method. \footnote{Making an aggregate social choice (and thus producing an AVO) as implemented by means of voting is in most cases not an instance of decision taking as understood in \cite{Bergstra2011d} because the aggregate agent has no intentions which it is aiming for and because it makes no predictions about the consequences of putting the AVO into effect.
 Social choice, is not an instance of choice and social choice is not necessarily an instance of decision either.
 By default it is not.
 In fact, In many political systems social choice is a more powerful mechanism than decision taking.}

 The design, analysis, and selection of aggregation methods for votings belongs to the area of social choice theory.
 There exists a large volume of theory on voting and social choice for instance \cite{RikerOrdeshook1968,Young1988}, most of it not in need of notions like IVO and AVO.
 An AVO is frequently referred to as a decision, thus reflecting a point of view that I do not share.